 When Richard was 15, his father lost his substantial fortune in a stock farm venture; his father died two years later.
 Young Richard then took a job in the general offices of the Minneapolis and St. Paul Railroad to help support his widowed mother and his sisters.

 Once he had qualified as a station agent Sears asked to be transferred to a smaller town in the belief that he could do better there financially than in the big city.
-Eventually he was made station agent in Redwood Falls, Minnesota, where he took advantage of every selling opportunities that came his way.
+Eventually, he was made station agent in Redwood Falls, Minnesota, where he took advantage of every selling opportunity that came his way.
 He used his experience with railroad shipping and telegraph communications to develop his idea for a mail-order business.

 As a railroad station agent in a small Minnesota town, Sears lived modestly, sleeping in a loft right at the station and doing chores to pay for his room and board.
-Since his official duties were not time consuming, Sears soon began to look for other ways to make money after working hours.
+Since his official duties were not time-consuming, Sears soon began to look for other ways to make money after working hours.
 He ended up selling coal and lumber and he also shipped venison purchased from Native American tribes.

 The strategy worked and before long Sears was buying more watches to sustain a flourishing business.
 Within just a few months after he began advertising in St. Paul, Sears quit his railroad job and set up a mail-order business in Minneapolis that he named the R. W. Sears Watch Company.

 Offering goods by mail rather than in a retail store had the advantage of low operating costs.
 Sears had no employees and he was able to rent a small office for just $10 a month.
 His desk was a kitchen table and he sat on a chair he had bought for 50 cents.
 But the shabby surroundings did not discourage the energetic young entrepreneur.
 Hoping to expand his market, Sears advertised his watches in national magazines and newspapers.
 Low costs and a growing customer base enabled him to make enough money in his first year to move to Chicago and publish a catalog of his goods.